-Nearly everyone who is trying to adopt a child internationally will end up calling an adoption agency sometime or another.
-This is because adoption agencies have a good track record for finding and placing children.
-It is also because they know more about adoption and what needs to be than than the adopting family.
-Most people need help in the area of child adoption.
-They have a very hard time trying to do it all themselves.
+Nearly everyone who is trying to adopt a child internationally will end up calling an adoption agency.
+This is because a Home Study needs to be completed and international adoption agencies have a good track record for finding and placing children.

-We are Adoption Services, Inc. We are a licensed non-profit adoption agency and able to assist adopting families residing in any state in the U.S. We conduct both international and domestic child adoptions.
+We are Adoption Services, Inc. We are a licensed non-profit adoption agency and able to assist adopting families residing in any state in the U.S. and with U.S. citizens living in other countries.
+Historically, we have conducted both international and domestic child adoptions but currently we are only assisting in domestic adoptions.

 We are much more than just a child adoption agency.
 We are also caring people who are doing everything within our power to assist pregnant women, birth parents, adopting families and children everywhere.
-In fact, we have created one of the largest sources of information in the world, spanning the 9 websites you see at the top of this page, to provide information on everything from how to adopt a child, how to become a better parent, plus all kinds of information to assist you, pregnant women and birth parents with everything from financial and medical assistance programs to support groups.
+In fact, we have created one of the largest sources of available adoption information spanning 7 different websites on everything from how to adopt a child, how to become a better parent, plus all kinds of information to assist you, pregnant women and birth parents with everything from financial and medical assistance programs to support groups.
 We do all this because we care.

-If you feel that we can help you please contact us.
-If for any reason you would like the help of some other child adoption agency, please read further down the page and you will be taken to lists of adoption agencies around the U.S. that can help you with an international child adoption.
+Feel free to contact us or call (toll-free 1(800)943-0400) if you have any questions or if you want our guidance or help.
+All calls are confidential and there is never any obligation to you for our help.
+If for any reason you would like the help of some other child adoption agency, please read further down the page and you will be taken to lists of adoption agencies around the U.S. that may be able to help you.

 In looking for an international child adoption agency your guidelines and questions should be somewhat similar to those listed under domestic adoption agencies, but below are some unique questions to ask.